Military Defense Lawyer for Involuntary Administrative Discharge or Administrative Separation Cases

 In addition, a Military Academy Cadet could face disenrollment, which is also a type of administrative discharge.

-There are other types of military discharge that are not administrative discharges.
+There are other types of military discharges that are not administrative discharges.
 These are “punitive discharges.”
-A Dismissal, Dishonorable Discharge, or Bad Conduct Discharge are not administrative discharges, they are punitive discharges that can only be adjudged as a part of a court-martial sentence.
-It is important to understand the difference.
+A Dismissal (officer court-martial cases), Dishonorable Discharge, or Bad Conduct Discharge are not administrative discharges.
+They are punitive discharges that can only be adjudged as a part of a court-martial sentence.
+It is important to understand the difference and to recognize that these discharges are not the type of discharge characterization a military member gets from the administrative discharge process.

 Involuntary Administrative Discharge In The Different Military Branches